 Since all marital issues have been resolved by you and your spouse the judge would just need to approve your agreement, which can be done without hearings in Cullman.
 There is a thirty day waiting period in Alabama, which means the judge cannot officially divorce you for thirty days after a case is filed.
 That means your uncontested divorce may get filed, but you will not be officially divorced for at least thirty days.
 We let the judge’s office know when it has been thirty days, and try to get them to sign your decree around that time.
 Once the divorce decree is signed you should receive it by email and mail.

-All counties have their own local requirements for what can be in the paperwork and how the documents need to be signed and executed.
+All counties have their own local requirements in an Alabama uncontested divorce, especially about what can be in the paperwork and how the documents need to be signed and executed.
 This is why it is important to retain a local divorce lawyer that practices in and around Cullman, Alabama.
 Our Cullman divorce lawyer knows the local requirements and can ensure that your uncontested divorce goes through and you get your divorce decree as quickly and easily as possible.

 Most Cullman divorce lawyers will require a retainer, which is an up front amount of money you pay them to keep in a special account called a Trust Account.
 The State of Alabama requires all licensed attorneys in the state to maintain such an account and put your money in there and hold it as the Trustee holding your money for you.
 Then the Cullman divorce attorney will bill at an hourly rate for the work they do and take the money out of this retainer as they do the work.

 The City of Cullman is the county seat of Cullman County, Alabama, with the courthouse located in downtown Cullman.
-If you live in Cullman, Arab, Hanceville, Good Hope, Fairview, Holly Pond, Baileyton, Colony, Dodge City, Joppa, Bremen, or Crane Hill then you will likely be filing your divorce in Marshall County or Cullman County.
+If you need a divorce attorney in Albertville, Cullman, Arab, Hanceville, Good Hope, Fairview, Holly Pond, Baileyton, Colony, Dodge City, Joppa, Bremen, Crane Hill, or anywhere else in Cullman or Marshall County then you will likely be filing your divorce in either Marshall County or Cullman County.
 Our Cullman divorce attorney regularly files divorces in this area and is familiar with the local requirements.
 If you retain us for your uncontested divorce, we will ensure that you get your divorce decree as quickly and easily as possible.

 Anther way to file for divorce is a contested divorce.
 This is the route you should take if you and your spouse have unresolved issues that impede you from coming to an agreement on your own.
 In this case, a spouse serves the other with an official Complaint.
 Once this has been delivered and received, the spouse normally hires an attorney and files a response.
 The subsequent hearings are set and a judge ultimately decides your disagreements if the two of you cannot come to an agreement.